josh-127/Iodine/docs/language.md

 The params keyword must be used on the final parameter.
 The final parameter will be a tuple containing all extra arguments that were passed to the function.

 ##### 2.2.5 ```if``` statement
-The '''if''' statement can be used to test if a condition is true or false.
+The ```if``` statement can be used to test if a condition is true or false.
 If the condition is true, the body of the if statement wil be executed.
 If false, the optional else body will be executed.
 The syntax for the if statement is
 ```
 if (expression)
     statement;